LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Trait Integration**: Considers traits that prevent negative interactions (Kind, etc.) or encourage them (Jealous, Abrasive, etc.).
 - **Prevention Mechanisms**: Ensures that drama interactions only occur when appropriate based on pawn relationships and settings.

+### 13. `InteractionWorker_Badmouthing.cs` (Badmouthing System)
+- **Custom Interaction Worker**: Handles the core logic of badmouthing interactions that selects a target pawn and determines outcomes based on opinion dynamics.
+- **Smart Target Selection**: Uses `GetLeastFavoritePawn` to identify the most disliked pawn in the colony for badmouthing, preventing the recipient from being the target.
+- **Gossip Scenario**: When both initiator and recipient share negative opinions about the target, they bond over their shared dislike.
+- **Opinion-Based Outcomes**:
+  - If recipient values the target pawn less than the initiator, the recipient believes the badmouthing and forms a worse opinion of the target.
+  - If recipient values the target pawn more than the initiator, the recipient loses trust in the initiator.
+- **Gossip Partnership Formation**: Creates stronger bonds between pawns who share negative opinions about others.
+- **Trait Integration**: Considers traits that encourage or prevent badmouthing (e.g., Kind trait prevents it, Jealous/Abrasive traits encourage it).
+- **Backstabbing Trigger**: Successful badmouthing may trigger strategic backstabbing attempts against the target's allies.
+- **Custom Play Log Entry**: Uses `PlayLogEntry_Badmouthing` for proper logging with target pawn information.
+- **LLM Integration**: Generates appropriate subject text for LLM dialogue based on the specific badmouthing scenario and opinion dynamics.
+- **Drama Event Tracking**: Adds badmouthing events to the chat log for review via `ChatLogManager.AddDramaEvent`.

 ### 14. `InteractionWorker_EnhancedInsult.cs` (Enhanced Insult System)
 - **Severity-Based Interaction**: Implements insult severity levels (Mild, Moderate, Severe, Violent) based on initiator's opinion of recipient.
 - **Social Fight Escalation**: Can escalate insults to physical social fights based on severity, mood, and recipient traits.